Korvac

-Korvac is the name of a fictional character appearing in American comic books published by Marvel Comics.
-He first appears in Giant-Size Defenders #3 (Jan.
+Korvac is a fictional character appearing in American comic books published by Marvel Comics.
+He first appeared in Giant-Size Defenders #3 (Jan.
 1975) and was created by Steve Gerber and Jim Starlin.

 Publication history

-Michael Korvac debuted in Giant-Size Defenders #3 (1975) with no first name given, and according to creator Gerber: "The character really was a throwaway, created for one story.
+Korvac debuted in Giant-Size Defenders #3 (1975) with no first name given, and according to creator Gerber: "The character really was a throwaway, created for one story.
 And I never intended to bring him back, because, among other things, I hated the name!
 I still think it sounds more like a vacuum cleaner than a villain".

 However, Roger Stern and Len Wein felt that Korvac, being a native of the 31st century, made a natural adversary for the Guardians of the Galaxy, and wrote a story in Thor Annual #6 (1977) which was intended to set him up in that role.
 The Guardians of the Galaxy's own series, Marvel Presents, was cancelled before Thor Annual #6 was published, cutting off Stern's plans to use Korvac there.
 Korvac instead appeared in Avengers #167, 168, 170–177 (January–November 1978), later called the "Korvac Saga".
 The issues in this storyline were written by Jim Shooter and David Michelinie, with art by George Pérez and David Wenzel.

 A trade paperback edition reprinted the Korvac Saga in 1991, and included a new epilogue written by Mark Gruenwald and drawn by Tom Morgan.
 Although the revised conclusion cast Korvac as a villain, it was removed by editor Tom Brevoort when reprinted as Avengers Legends Volume 2: The Korvac Saga in 2003.

 Korvac reappeared briefly in Avengers Annual #16 (1987).
 He is heavily referenced in a 1991 summer annual crossover storyline: Fantastic Four Annual #24 (1991); Thor Annual #16 (1991); Silver Surfer Annual #4 (1991) and Guardians of the Galaxy Annual #1 (1991).
 The character returned in Captain America vol. 3, #17–19 (May–July 1999).

 Korvac also appeared in both volumes of the alternate universe title What If?, in issues #32 (April 1982) and vol. 2, issue #36 (April 1992).
 Korvac made a return to the mainstream 616 universe in Avengers Academy #11 (March 2011).

-To tie-in with the movie Captain America: The First Avenger, an all-ages retelling of the Korvac Saga was issued in December 2010 and ended in March 2011 titled Captain America: The Korvac Saga.
-The story was condensed and focused primarily on Captain America journeying to the future in pursuit of Korvac with the help of Nikki and Firelord.
+In December 2010, a condensed retelling of the Korvac Saga titled Captain America: The Korvac Saga was released as a tie-in to Captain America: The First Avenger.